ghodss/kubernetes.github.io/docs/user-guide/configmap/index.md

 very
 ```

+#### Projecting keys to specific paths and file permissions

+You can project keys to specific paths and specific permissions on a per-file
+basis.
+The [Secrets](/docs/user-guide/secrets/) user guide explains the syntax.

 ## Real World Example: Configuring Redis

 Let's take a look at a real-world example: configuring redis using ConfigMap.
 Say we want to inject